 Interest Income, and Other Income (Expense), Net

 Interest income consists primarily of interest earned on our cash equivalents and short-term investments.

-Other income (expense), net consists primarily of foreign currency transaction gains and losses.
+Other income (expense), net consists primarily of the gain from the deconsolidation of Meltano Inc., as well as foreign currency transaction gains and losses.